google-research/generalized-pde-emulator/README.md

 ## Abstract

 Solving partial differential equations (PDEs) can be prohibitively expensive using traditional numerical methods.
-Deep learning-based surrogate models (emulators) typically specialize in a single PDE with fixed parameters.
-We present a framework for equation-aware emulation that generalizes to unseen PDEs, conditioning a neural model on a vector encoding representing the PDE's terms and their coefficients.
-We learn a mapping that generalizes to unseen physical systems.
+Deep learning-based surrogate models typically specialize in a single PDE with fixed parameters.
+We present a framework for equation-aware emulation that generalizes to unseen PDEs, conditioning a neural model on a vector encoding representing the terms in a PDE  and their coefficients.
 We present a baseline of four distinct modeling technqiues, trained on a family of 1D PDEs from the APEBench suite.
-Our approach achieves strong performance on parameter sets held out from the training distribution, with strong stability for rollout beyond the training timesteps, and generalization to an entirely unseen PDE.
+Our approach achieves strong performance on parameter sets held out from the training distribution, with strong stability for rollout beyond the training window, and generalization to an entirely unseen PDE.
+This work was developed as part of a broader effort exploring AI systems that automate the creation of expert-level empirical software for scorable scientific tasks, see [An AI system to help scientists write expert-level empirical software](https://arxiv.org/abs/2509.06503).
+The data and codebase are available at [https://github.com/google-research/generalized-pde-emulator](https://github.com/google-research/generalized-pde-emulator).

 ## Repository Structure